Last Updated on July 8, 2021

 - Non-authorized E-invoices by IRP (Invoice Registration Portal) would not be valid.
 The businesses would attract an Rs.
 10,000 penalty for non-compliance;

 - GST authorities might levy fines might on the transportation of goods that are without a valid tax e-invoice.

 How to Generate E-Invoice GST?

-Here is steps by step guide to generate E-invoice under GST :
+Here are steps by step guide to generate E-invoice under GST :

-Step 2: Getting approved through the government E-invoice portal – IRP (Invoice Registration Portal), is government portal, where every registrar register and gets an IRN (Invoice Registering Number).
-IRN is a unique identification number for each invoice, generated by registered firms once invoice is authorized.
+Step 2: Getting approved through the government E-invoice portal – IRP (Invoice Registration Portal), is a government portal, where every registrar registers and gets an IRN (Invoice Registering Number).
+IRN is a unique identification number for each invoice, generated by registered firms once an invoice is authorized.

 Step 3: Once a business registers for E-invoice under GST, the IRP portal would generate a digitally signed QR code with specific details from the invoice.
 The digitally signed QR code shall be printed on the invoice too.